achliopa/udemy_AdvNodeJSCourse/readme.md

 * to reduce thread latency we can
 	* add cpu cores
 	* set OS to detect pauses in our program (eg during IO r/w) to pass execution to other threads
+* scheduling is done by the OS

 ### Lecture 6 - The Node Event Loop

-* a node program upon start creates a single thread.
+* a node program upon start creates a single thread to execute all our code.
-* in this thread resides an event loop
+* in this thread resides an event loop which is a control structure
-* the event loop provides control over what will execute at any given time
+* the event loop provides control over what will execute at any given time (what the signle thread will do at any time)
-* it runs after our code file is executed in iterations - loops or ticks
+* each node program we run has 1 event loop
+* node program performance is dependent on event loop behaviour
+* we ll write some code to see how event loop works. it will emulate the event loop
+* we make a new file *loop.js*. the comment in it is fake
+	* we emulate the program behaviour: run with 'node loop.js', exit when we are done
+	* when we run a node program event loop does not start immediatly
+	* first thing done is node executing the js code
+	* after contents of the file get executed it enters the event loop (like a while loop)
+	* the event loop runs in loops. in each loop

 ### Lecture 7 - The event loop implementation